-Grade Level: 9-12 No. Semesters: 1 Fee: None Credit: .5 - Prac.
-Arts
+Grade Level: 9-12No.
+Semesters: 1Fee: NoneCredit: .5 - Prac.
+ArtsPrerequisites: None

 This program provides students with a foundation in the role of technology and engineering in everyday life along with a broad range of technology and engineering skills that make them aware of technology and engineering around them.
 Students completing the program will become technologically literate by learning key concepts about engineering, design, invention, and innovation, as well as the roles they play in creating technological systems to help make life easier and better.
-Students learn that technology must be evaluated to determine the positive and negative effects and how these have shaped today's global society.
-A key aspect of the program is that students become knowledgeable about technology and engineering and use handson lessons to apply and transfer this knowledge to common problems.
+Students will learn that technology must be evaluated to determine the positive and negative effects and how these have shaped today's global society.
+A key aspect of the program is that students become knowledgeable about technology and engineering and use hands-on lessons to apply and transfer this knowledge to common problems.